 The College of Computing Building (CCB) houses administrative offices for the College, instructional classrooms and labs, and the Institute for Robotics & Intelligent Machines (IRIM) at Georgia Tech, as well as meeting space for undergraduate and graduate student organizations.
-CCB is the instructional center of the College, housing 9 classrooms and 3 instructional spaces for meetings between students, teaching assistants, and instructors.
+CCB is the instructional center of the College, housing 6 classrooms and 16 instructional spaces for meetings between students, teaching assistants, and instructors.
 The general clusters provided by OIT are available to students taking a CS course requiring specialized resources.
 A spacious Commons Area provides ample seating and computer networking which fosters both formal and informal learning opportunities and collaboration.
-A highly visible conference room is equipped with a Cisco TelePresence C40 system and is available to all faculty, staff and students for conducting meetings with remote collaborators.
-CCB also houses a 2000 sq. ft. data center providing over 500 Kilowatts of power and cooling capacity for the College's research and instructional computational servers.
+CCB also houses a 2000 sq. ft. data center providing over 1.25 Megawatts of power and cooling capacity for the College's research and instructional computational servers.
 The building's advanced infrastructure provides 1 Gbps networking to all ports with a 40 Gbps uplink to the campus network as well as high-density 802.11ac wireless networking support.

-The Technology Square Research Building (TSRB) is located in the innovative and pedestrian-friendly, mixed-use Technology Square district of Georgia Tech and is home to the
+The Technology Square Research Building (TSRB) is located in the innovative and pedestrian-friendly mixed-use Technology Square district of Georgia Tech and is home to the

-College's School of Interactive Computing, the GVU Center as well as over 15 CoC research labs spanning multiple research groups including Human Computer Interaction, Cognitive Science, Mobile Robotics, Graphics and Animation, Information Visualization, Learning Sciences and Technology, Computing Education, Social Computing, Ubiquitous and Wearable Computing, and Virtual and Augmented Environments.
+College's School of Interactive Computing, the GVU Center as well as more than 15 CoC research labs spanning multiple research groups including Human Computer Interaction, Cognitive Science, Mobile Robotics, Graphics and Animation, Information Visualization, Learning Sciences and Technology, Computing Education, Social Computing, Ubiquitous and Wearable Computing, and Virtual and Augmented Environments.
 TSRB also houses state of the art conference facilities that accommodate several of the College's special events, lectures and meetings.
 The College manages a 400 sq. ft. data center in the building providing 100 Kilowatts of power and cooling capacity for several research computational servers.
 The building's advanced infrastructure provides 1 Gbps networking to all ports with a 10 Gbps uplink to the campus network as well as high-density 802.11n wireless networking support.